An Original Park Attraction

 Over the following weekends of park operations guests could watch as the pieces of the ride were reassembled from the ground up.

-The ride's steel framework for the canopy was assembled first around the central hub.
-The picture at the top right is of the new central hub, with it's electrical contacts for supplying power to the lighting package.
+The ride's light tubular steel framework for the canopy was assembled first around the central hub.

 Once the framework was in place, the ride's center column was raised.
-The ride's hub travels up this column, lifted by cables and pulleys.
-The tilt of the column at the top gives the ride its signature tilt and the rotation of the column in the opposite direction of the rotation of the canopy creates the waves.
+The ride's hub traveled up this column, lifted by cables and pulleys.
+The tilt of the column at the top gave the ride its signature tilt and the rotation of the column in the opposite direction of the rotation of the canopy created the waves.

 The swings themselves were reattached and the decorative fiberglass panels and lighting were secured to the frame before the canopy was hoisted into place.